stem-discord/stem-help-backend/README.md

 └───index.js #export

 // There is no controller.
 Controllers should be implemented in the route itself.

+pages - #module - ejs html pages
+// These exist to return a friendly error html page in a case something is misconfigured in the server └───index.js # export

 routes - #(validations, services) - project structure matches end point ├───index.js # exports { v1: require('v1') }